dspringuel-va/blog-posts/devops-handbook/README.md

 production.
 The handbook authors define an ideal deployment lead time in the order of minutes.

-In order to enable that short lead time, three ways are defined, where one builds on the previous one.
+To enable that short lead time, three ways are defined, where one builds on the previous one.
 The first one defines **technical practices of flow**.
-Those practices are meant to ship code in a fast, confident way, in order that have a maximal flow.
+Those practices are meant to ship code in a fast, confident way, to have a maximal flow.
 A great flow means that the customers gets what they want earlier, which is good for the business.

 The second way defines the **technical practices of feedback**.
-Once a good flow is established, practices of feeback from all steps of the stream will help to improve the quality of the work delivered, improve the time to detect and recover from problems and improve even more the deployment flow.
+Once a good flow is established, practices of feedback from all steps of the stream will help to improve the quality of the work delivered, improve the time to detect and recover from problems and improve even more the deployment flow.